Disease Mechanisms, Therapeutics, Diagnostics, Omics, Algorithms, Data Analysis

 ), the first study of histone acetylation changes in autism spectrum disorder (Sun, Poschmann et al., Cell 2016

-), the first large-scale study of disease-causing genetic variants that affect histone acetylation (del Rosario, Poschmann et al., Nat Methods 2015
+), the first large-scale study of variants that alter histone acetylation and contribute to disease susceptibility (del Rosario, Poschmann et al., Nat Methods 2015

 ) and the first unified signal-processing method for peak detection in whole-genome profiling data (Kumar et al., Nat Biotechnol 2013